A close look at the richest cricketers in the world

 As a captain, Ricky Ponting holds the record for most wins in international cricket with 220 victories in 324 matches (a win percentage of 67.91 per cent).
 Under his leadership, Australia has won four ICC tournaments― two ICC Cricket World Cup titles in 2003 and 2007 and two ICC Champions Trophy crowns in 2006 and 2009.
 Ponting also holds the record for most ICC tournament victories as a captain.
 He retired from international cricket in December 2012 against South Africa in a Test match.

-According to reports, Ricky Ponting, in 2023, has a net worth of an estimated USD 100 million (INR 829 crores) and ranks among the richest cricketers in the world.
+According to reports, Ricky Ponting, in 2023, has a net worth of an estimated USD 100 million and ranks among the richest cricketers in the world.
 In 2018, Ponting was inducted into the ICC Hall of Fame.

 Sourav Ganguly